Th0masLavigne/FEniCSx_GMSH_tutorials/_sources/Install/Spack_Install_MCIA/HPC_FEniCSx_0_9_0_complex_numbers_install-gcc_13_2_0.md

 echo "FEniCSx installation complete. $(date +'%Y-%m-%d_%H-%M-%S').
 View installed packages at: ${FENICSX_SPACK_CONFIG_ROOT}/envs/fenicsx/0.9.0/shared/.spack-env/view" 2>&1 | tee -a ${REPORT_LOG_DIRECTORY}/${REPORT_LOG_FILENAME}
 ```

-> *Note:* For VTK or LLVM for example, the installation times are quite long (up to 12 hours each).

 If you need more info about where is the package installed to check for example if multiply installed, run:
 ```bash
 spack location -i openmpi